tomkeus/vasp_unfold/README.md

 vasp_unfold --tgen 1/2,0,0 --tgen 0,1/3,0 POSCAR PROCAR
 ```

-The unfolded bandstructures will be located in PROCAR.irrep.0 through PROCAR.irrep.5. **NOTE**: no whitespace is allowed in the fractional translation generator specification.
+The unfolded bandstructures will be located in PROCAR.irrep.0 file.
+In case --all-irreps flag was specified, the unfolded bandstructure will be located in PROCAR.irrep.0 through PROCAR.irrep.5 files.

+**NOTE 1**: no whitespace is allowed in the fractional translation generator specification.
 Also, the components can be either 0, or 1/N, where N is an integer.
 Floating point values are not allowed.

+**NOTE 2**: in case of spin polarized calculation, vasp_unfold will ignore the second spin component.
+If you want to unfold the second spin component, just split the second spin component into the separate PROCAR file and run vasp_unfold.

 ## Resolving the issues with the code